WordPress/gutenberg/docs/designers-developers/developers/tutorials/create-block/wp-plugin.md

 It is a good skill to learn and get comfortable using the web console.
 This is where JavaScript errors are shown and a nice way to test out snippets of JavaScript.
 See [Firefox Developer Tools documentation](https://developer.mozilla.org/en-US/docs/Tools).

-To open the developer tools in Firefox, use the menu selecting Web Developer : Toggle Tools, or the keyboard shortcuts on Windows is Ctrl+Shift+I, or on Mac Cmd+Shift+I. For me on Linux, the F12 key also works.
+To open the developer tools in Firefox, use the menu selecting Web Developer : Toggle Tools, on Chrome, select More Tools -> Developers Tools.
+For both browers, the keyboard shortcut on Windows is Ctrl+Shift+I, or on Mac Cmd+Shift+I. On Windows & Linux, the F12 key also works.
 You can then click Console to view logs.

 Try running `npm run start` that will start the watch process for automatic rebuilds.
 If you then make an update to `src/index.js` file, you will see the build run, and if you reload the WordPress editor you'll see the change.